How to Harvest Creative Writing Ideas from the News

 Setting and Imagery

 Don’t forget about the photos and other images!
-You can turn to a magazine if it’s a locale you’re seeking.
+You can turn to a magazine if you’re seeking a location.
 National Geographic or any travel magazine will give you a sense of setting and compelling imagery that can provoke a poem.
 You’ll pick up interesting phrases like “down by the levee,” or “at the railroad junction,” which you may have not otherwise considered.

 Are you writing a period piece?
 The local library is stocked with archives of old papers and other publications that you can review and photocopy.
 Not only will you find creative writing ideas for character, plot, and setting, you’ll also pick up lingo and other period details.